 Robustness.
-Since the results of the counterfactual experiments described in Section 3 crucially depend on changes in commuting speeds, we investigate whether our results are robust to the value of $\varepsilon_V$ .
-While 0.2 is a standard value in the traffic modeling literature, other studies used higher values.
-At the same time, a low value of $\varepsilon_V$ ensures that many of our counterfactual results are conservative.
+Since the results of the counterfactual experiments described in Section 3 crucially depend on changes in commuting speeds, we investigate whether our results are robust to the value of ε_V .
+While 0.2 is a standard value in the traffic modeling literature, other studies used higher values.33 At the same time, a low value of ε_V ensures that many of our counterfactual results are conservative.

-To understand how sensitive our results are to the value of $\varepsilon_V$ , we compute the counterfactual economy with fraction $\psi = 0.33$ telecommuters at different levels of $\varepsilon_V$ ranging from 0 to 1.
-Our three main sets of results remain robust to the value of $\varepsilon_V$ .
-First, regardless of the value of $\varepsilon_V$ , the economy exhibits the decentralization of residents and centralization of jobs.
+To understand how sensitive our results are to the value of ε_V , we compute the counterfactual economy with fraction $\psi = 0.33$ telecommuters at different levels of ε_V ranging from 0 to 1.
+Our three main sets of results remain robust to the value of ε_V .
+First, regardless of the value of ε_V , the economy exhibits the decentralization of residents and centralization of jobs.
 Second, commuters' trips are characterized by shorter times and longer distances (Figure 10).
-Third, residential and commercial floorspace prices fall for all values of $\varepsilon_V$ (Figure 11).
+Third, residential and commercial floorspace prices fall for all values of ε_V (Figure 11).

-&lt;sup>30Note that our methodology does not allow for differential impact of changes in traffic on individual routes.
-For example, Akbar, Couture, Duranton, and Storeygard (2020) used values of 0.2 and 0.3.
+32Note that our methodology does not allow for the differential impact of changes in traffic on individual routes.

+33For example, Akbar, Couture, Duranton, and Storeygard (2018) used values of 0.2 and 0.3.
 Bento, Hall, and Heilmann (2020) estimate a value of about 0.9 for peak-hour commuting in Los Angeles.